A Deal to Die For Sneak Peek

-“Well, when we do,” Anna whispered back at him.
+“Well, when we do,” Anna whispered.
 “I will tell them this was all your idea.”

 Joe turned to glare at her, and she suppressed a laugh with her hand.
-Shaking his head at her while smiling, Joe began to take a step around the building when a gruff voice caused them both to flinch.
+He shook his head at her, smiled, and took a step around the building when a gruff voice caused them both to flinch.

 “What do you two think you’re doing?
-This is government property, and you are trespassing.”
+This is private property, and you are trespassing.”